 The fact of the matter is that airliners do get struck by lightning, no matter how much the pilots try to avoid it.
-In fact, lightning strikes happens on average at least once per year to each aircraft in service.
+In fact, lightning strikes happen on average at least once per year to each aircraft in service.

 Thankfully, there is a series of FAA-mandated lightning certification tests to ensure that if/when an aircraft is struck by lightning, the passengers, crew, as well as the plane’s fuel and flight systems are protected from significant damage that could put a flight in danger.

 Aluminum is a strong, lightweight, superb conductor of electricity that comprises the ‘skin’, or outer shell of most modern aircraft.
-If lightning does strike an aircraft, usually on the nose, wingtips or tail rudder, the electric current passes from the strike point, through the aircraft, and back out via another prominent point.
+If lightning does strike an aircraft, usually on the nose, wingtips, or tail rudder, the electric current passes from the strike point, through the aircraft, and back out via another prominent point.

 But how do protective systems devised by aviation engineers work?

-A second skin inside of the outer shell protects the cabin, and other interior compartments including any internal electronics (avionics/flight systems in particular).
+A second skin inside of the outer shell protects the cabin and other interior compartments including any internal electronics (avionics/flight systems in particular).
 This is a metal mesh that surrounds the aircraft’s interior that is then enveloped in silicone.

-The electrical charge from lightning strikes are then channeled along this mesh on the outer side of the plane, much like a Faraday Cage, which is used to block electromagnetic charges from entering the cabin itself.
+The electrical charge from lightning strikes is then channeled along this mesh on the outer side of the plane, much like a Faraday Cage, which is used to block electromagnetic charges from entering the cabin itself.
 Discovered in 1836 by scientist Michael Faraday, this invention still has a myriad of uses for various industries almost two centuries later.

-To provide additional protection to avionics, instruments and flight controls, all of which are essential to flight safety, engineers also install bundles of shielded wiring throughout the airplane, as well as additional wire mesh, metallic diverter strips, and other metal or composite-based items.
+To provide additional protection to avionics, instruments, and flight controls, all of which are essential to flight safety, engineers also install bundles of shielded wiring throughout the airplane, as well as additional wire mesh, metallic diverter strips, and other metal or composite-based items.

 These additions help to provide an easier path for a lightning strike to pass through the aircraft while keeping the electrical systems safe.
 Think of them like a freeway around a large city.